jaredloftus/profiles/mikeinspace_toreview.md

 Mikeinspace is the host of Bitcoin Car Talk, a comedy faux interview show with guests from the world of cryptocurrency.

 ## Bio
 Mikeinspace is the host of Bitcoin Car Talk, a comedy faux interview show about bitcoin, where the discussion rarely touches on bitcoin.
-Guests have included Brendan Eich and John McAfee.
+The five-minute episodes feature guests from the world of cryptocurrency such as Brendan Eich and John McAfee.

 ## Website
 https://medium.com/bitcoin-car-talk